dgroomes/nushell-playground/README.md

 Follow these instructions to run some scripts and experiment with Nushell.

 1. Pre-requisite: Nushell
-   * I built it from source.
-I'm using 0.92.2.
+   * I installed it with Homebrew.
+I'm using 0.98.0.
 2. Start a Nushell session.
    * ```shell
      nu